* DATA STRUCTURE APTITUDE *

 network traffic.

-90. How are exceptions handled in PL/SQL?
-Give some
+90. How are exceptions handled in

 of the internal exceptions' name